jark006/MyMachineLearning/README.md

-# TrainingKandB
-TrainingKandB
+# My way of machine learning

-My way of
+My way of machine learning